tinnamchoi/resumes/src/resume.typ

   project_link: "tinnamchoi.github.io/projects/bmca",
 )
 - Developed an octree-based algorithm in C++ to efficiently compress 3D data in $O(N log_8 N)$, optimizing storage and processing
-- Assisting teammates in the implementation of other algorithms such as run-length encoding and Lempel-Ziv compression.
 - Employed agile methodologies for a group of 7 and enforced good Git practices such as using conventional commits

 #project(